Joker actors ranked: who is the best Joker?

 The Joker is unquestionably one of the greatest comic-book villains ever.
-As Batman’s arch-nemesis, he has terrorised Gotham City since his creation in 1940.
+As Batman’s arch-nemesis, he has terrorised Gotham City since his creation in 1940, which brings us to the question: who is the best Joker?

-- With a new Joker often comes a new Batman, so check our ranking of the best Batman actors to have your say
+- Where there's a Joker there's nearly always a Batman: check our ranking of the best Batman actors to have your say

 Best Joker actors